0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 - Your node is producing blocks when chosen as producer.
 At the moment nodes take turns based on their index from the list of [committee members](https://dashboard.partisiablockchain.com/info/consensus).
 This can be affirmed in the metrics explained below.
 - Your node is signing blocks.
 Can be checked in the logs as explained below.
 - Your node is running the newest version of Partisia Software.
 The easiest way to ensure this is by implementing automatic updates.

-### The following section covers how to:

-- Update your node manually.
-- Implement automatic updates.
-- Check your IP accessibility and version of Partisia Software.
-- Metrics of node performance - See if your node is producing blocks and have a reasonable finalization time.
-- Interpret log messages and debugging problems - See if your node is signing blocks.
-- How to migrate your node to a different VPS

 ## Updating